pauldubois98/HeckeOperatorsModuloTwo/README.md

 We try here to find the corresponding giverning fields.

 ## Link to tables
-The index of table created with code in this repository can be found [here](https://pauldubois98.github.io/HeckeOperatorsModuloTwo/) (see [https://pauldubois98.github.io/HeckeOperatorsModuloTwo/](https://pauldubois98.github.io/HeckeOperatorsModuloTwo/)).
+The index of table created with code in this repository can be found [here](https://pauldubois98.github.io/HeckeOperatorsModuloTwo/) (see https://pauldubois98.github.io/HeckeOperatorsModuloTwo/).

+## Link explanations
+Some explanations about the methods used may be fount in the section 6 of [this PDF](https://github.com/pauldubois98/MathematicalPaper_ModularForms/blob/master/main.pdf) (see https://github.com/pauldubois98/MathematicalPaper_ModularForms/blob/master/main.pdf).